List of The Cosby Show characters: Clair Huxtable

 Clair Olivia Huxtable (née Hanks) is the elegantly tough, eloquent, and engaging wife of Cliff, who is known for her relaxed confidence and striking emphasis as shown.
 Aside from her deep and decorated self-expression, Clair can also be playful and silly.
 She is an intelligent, classy, and successful businessperson.
-A great debater, Clair rarely if ever loses an argument on the show, a testament to her career as lawyer.
+A great debater, Clair rarely if ever loses an argument on the show, a testament to her career as a lawyer.
 She is also highly skilled in areas of recall about facts and dates, which she uses during discussions and debates: in one episode she is shown quoting a passage and even the page number of a book during an appearance at a television roundtable.
 Clair is multilingual, speaking Spanish on a couple of occasions and once speaking Portuguese with one of Theo's teachers.
 Several episodes also showcased her singing talent.
 Despite her elegant brand of toughness and strictness, Clair is a very loving mother and wife.
 Her catchphrase during the series run is “Let the record show”.
 The character is loosely based upon Cosby's wife, Camille Cosby.

 Her age is directly stated only once during the series, and two separate episodes provide contradictory information on the age difference between herself and Cliff.
 He celebrates his 50th birthday during season three ("Cliff's 50th Birthday"), while she celebrates her 46th during season five ("Birthday Blues," two years later), indicating that she is six years younger.
 However, in the season four episode "The Locker Room," it is stated that Clair is four years younger.